Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 <br/>

+#### Android notification runtime permission
+Starting from Android 13.0 (API level 33), applications are required to explicitly request permission to display notifications in the system's status bar.

+To accomplish this, you'll need to declare the new `android.permission.POST_NOTIFICATIONS` permission in your app's `AndroidManifest.xml` file, and then update your app's UI/UX to prompt the user for this permission at the appropriate time.

+For more detailed information, refer to the official [Notification runtime permission](https://developer.android.com/develop/ui/views/notifications/notification-permission) documentation.

 #### RxJava catch-all error handler

 Catapush depends internally on RxJava.
 Since RxJava2 it's required for the app that includes the SDK to define a global error handler that prevents your app from crashing if any unhandleable error occurs in the library.